tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

   *Rationale*: this design allows the `chunksize` parameter to be changed for new shares written via a particular storage interface, without breaking compatibility with existing stored shares.
-All cloud storage interfaces return the sizes of cloud objects with requests to list objects, and so the size of the first chunk can be determined without an additional request.
+All cloud storage interfaces return the sizes of store objects with requests to list objects, and so the size of the first chunk can be determined without an additional request.

-The name of the cloud object for chunk `i` > 0 of a LAFS share with storage index `STORAGEINDEX` and share number `SHNUM`, will be
+The name of the store object for chunk `i` > 0 of a LAFS share with storage index `STORAGEINDEX` and share number `SHNUM`, will be

   shares/`ST`/`STORAGEINDEX`/`SHNUM.i`